Jaechul-J/Key_Insepction_by_FSS-Financial-Supervisory-Service/README.md

 # Key_Insepction_by_FSS(Financial Supervisory Service)
- The project features the area of key inspection provided by FSS (Financial Supervisory Service) in Korea.
-Python is used to tidy up the data, which will then be used to visualize using Tableau.
+The project focuses on key inspection areas provided by the Financial Supervisory Service (FSS) in Korea.
+Python is used to clean and process the data, which is then visualized using Tableau.
+To streamline the data handling, I created a process_data function in funct.py that efficiently reads and merges commonly used data, which is then utilized in both FSS.py and KICPA.py.